 New partnerships cannot qualify for DERF funding.
 With the justification of starting interventions rapidly and knowing each other's capacities beforehand, the Danish CSO must already have experiences of collaborating with the proposed implementing partner.
-This may either be experience with development and/or humanitarian interventions.
-However, additional implementing partners without DERF budget responsibilities may be part of an intervention partnership.
+This may be interventions funded by donors or through own fundraising.
+Additional implementing partners without budget responsibilities may be new.

-Funds are disbursed to the Danish CSO (the grantee), but an implementing partner must oversee/operate day-to-day management.
-It is important that the partnership between Danish CSOs and implementing partner(s) can support the achievement of the objective of the DERF.
+Funds are disbursed to the Danish CSO (the grantee), but an implementing partner oversee/operate day-to-day management.
+It is important that the partnership between Danish CSOs and implementing partner(s) can support the achievement of the objec-tive of the DERF.
 It is therefore expected that the Danish CSO, who holds the contract with the DERF, ensures that this is reflected in the partnership.
-The Danish CSO has overall responsibility of ensuring that the grant is managed and reported on according to the contract.
+The Danish CSO has over-all responsibility of ensuring that the grant is managed and reported on according to the contract.